-We started with a Google search during our first week in Fribourg, but finding a Swiss veterinarian turned out to be more difficult than we thought.
-We were working with 2 main barriers: the language barrier and later, our comparatively rural location.
+We started with a Google search during our first week in Fribourg.
+Finding a Swiss veterinarian turned out to be more difficult than we thought though.

 We could get on board with a Dr. Hamburger.
 Now a Dr. Catburger – that would have been too much.

 On one of the hottest days in July, we walked the kilometer to Dr. Hamburger’s office.

 We found his tiny office with no trouble, spent quite some time waiting in the suffocating heat of his waiting room, then had an incredibly brief appt, which seemed appropriate.
 He confirmed he would submit our dog’s ISO chip info to ANIS and get her registered.
 He just needed payment.

 Then he asked if we could pay cash on the spot, which to us was a huge red flag for scammer.
 Apparently it’s actually rather common here in Switzerland, but since we didn’t even have 40 francs on us, we couldn’t pay anyway.
 He agreed to just bill us.
 Perfect.

 That was the last we saw of Dr. Hamburger.

 But not the last we heard of him!
 Find out how it all played out when we received a bill from him for services not provided –> Dr. Hamburg Update: Closing the Chapter on an Odd Swiss Vet

 He never did register Touille.
 He also never sent us a bill, so I guess it’s a draw.